+BTRM300 & BTRM400 Overall System Connection Diagram

+System Connection Overview

 4.1.
-Overall System Connection Diagram
+Power Supply (+/-)

-- 4.2.
-System Connector Overview - 4.2.1.
-Power Supply In Power Jack (P. Source +/ and VenCh P+) The BTRM must be connected to the load power supply in order to energize the load while the battery charger is charging the battery. - 4.2.2.
-Battery Charger In Power Jack (VenCh B+/ -)The BTRM must be connected to the battery charger in order to charge the battery bank after the battery capacity test is performed. - 4.2.3.
-Battery In Power Jack (Battery +/-) The battery bank must be connected directly to the BTRM in order to perform the battery capacity test. - 4.2.4.
-Alarm Connector (Alarm1 or I/O1, Alarm2 or I/O2) BTRM has two independent, isolated relay contacts for alarm indication.
-Contacts are normally open when power is off.
+The BTRM must be connected to the load Power Supply in order to energize the load while the Battery Charger is charging the battery.
+In the above figure, a separate Load Power Source and Battery Charger are used.
+Alternatively, a single Power Source can be used.
+In this case the Charger + and Power Supply + terminals must be connected together.

+4.2.
+Battery Charger (+/-)

+The BTRM must be connected to the battery charger in order to charge the battery bank after the battery capacity test is performed.

+4.3.
+Battery (+/-)

+BTRM300 Allowable system voltages: 12V/24 (Max 32V)

+BTRM400 Allowable system voltages: 12V/24V/36V/48V (Max 60V).

+Remember to select BTRM operation voltage on the Port Options page or selecting via one of the supported protocols (DNP3/Modbus/Snmp) for proper operation.

+The battery bank must be connected directly to the BTRM, such that the BTRM can power the load from the Battery without any additional power source in circuit in order to perform the battery capacity test.

+4.4.
+Load (+/-)

+The battery bank must be connected directly to the BTRM in order to perform the battery capacity test.

+4.5.
+Alarm Connector (+/-)

+BTRM300 & BTRM400 have 4 Channels of ground referenced IO.

+All 4 channels can be used to sense and monitor 0V to 60V.

+Channels 1 and 2 can be used to activate relays, audible indicators, or lamps by pulling the IO pin to ground under certain alarm conditions.

+Both Channels 1 and 2 contacts are normally open when power is off.
 The user can select normally open or normally closed under an alarm condition.

 Do not exceed the contact maximum relay ratings of 60 Volts, 80 ma.
 Do not use to directly operate AC line connected equipment.

-5. Basic setup
+5. Basic Setup

-5.1.
 Connecting unit to a PC

-Notes on accessing a BTRM over Ethernet:

-Technically you should be able to plug the device into your current network, regardless of how your current network IP addressing is set up, and be able to reach the BTRM's Status and Setup web page by entering its IP address (found on the BTRM front label) in a Web Browser on a local computer.
+Notes on accessing a BTRM over Ethernet: Technically you should be able to plug the device into your current network, regardless of how your current network IP addressing is set up and be able to reach the BTRM's Status and Setup web page by entering its IP address (found on the BTRM front label) in a Web Browser on a local computer.
 However, in practice, not so easy, due to a wide variety of possibly incompatible network addressing and firewall configurations.
 These difficulties occur most often if someone else has set up the network settings, and in particular where these settings are "managed" by software installed on your computer by your internet provider or corporate IT departments.

-To avoid these potential network issues at the initial evaluation stage it is best to connect both your computer and the device to a hub/network switch (one that is not connected to the rest of your network) or directly connect your computer to the BTRM with a crossconnected Ethernet cable.
+To avoid these potential network issues at the initial evaluation stage it is best to connect both your computer and the device to a hub/network switch (one that is not connected to the rest of your network) or directly connect your computer to the BTRM with a cross-connected Ethernet cable.

-5.2.
 Initial Power up to set IP address